 - Excess Withdrawal Fee (each) (2) - $2.50

-* In-person withdrawal, or electronic means other than point of sale or ATM transaction.
+* In-person withdrawal, or electronic means other than point of sale or ATM transaction, unless you opt-in to Valley Balance Plus, then fees also apply to POS and ATM transactions.

 - Statement Copies Online - $0.00